Updated: Nov 7

 As an aspiring young artist in the 1960’s, among my idols was the Spanish painter Salvador Dalí (1904-89).
 You know, the guy with the melting watches who walked his pet anteater down Paris Boulevards and attended gallery openings in a diving suit.
 One of the interesting things about Dalí is that he was ostracized by other artists such as Pablo Picasso and André Breton because of his pro-Fascist politics.
 Today, he’d be called a MAGAt.

 How is it that clocks can melt, and what was Dalí trying to tell us?
 And what does any of this have to do with Trumpism and the American Nightmare?
-To address these questions, we need to understand the thinking that let to the emergence of the United States in the first place.
+To address these questions, we need to understand the thinking that led to the emergence of the United States in the first place.

 The American experiment didn’t just appear of itself.
 It was the product of a long evolution in human thought that had its epiphany in the Enlightenment of the 17th and 18th centuries in Europe.
 Jean Jacque Rousseau’s ideas about the rights of man, that humans were born, endowed by God if you like, with certain inalienable rights, inspired America‘s Founding Fathers and Mothers to craft a system of government whose function was to administer those rights on behalf of its citizens.
 Yeah, I know.
 Only the White citizens.
-Nonetheless, it was the diametric opposite of the Divine Right of Kings wherein a monarch conferred certain privileges on selected individuals, ennobling them, usually in exchange for money or favours, while the rest of his subjects were no more valuable than cattle.
+Nonetheless, it was the diametric opposite of the Divine Right of Kings wherein a monarch conferred certain privileges on selected individuals, ennobling them, usually in exchange for money or favours, while the rest of his subjects were no more valuable than cattle and often less valuable.

 As Stanford Law School Professor Pamela S. Karlin pointed out during the 2019 impeachment hearings, the President can name his son Barron but he cannot make the boy a ‘baron.’
 A perfect expression of how far from the ideas of Rousseau we have strayed, Melania (www.francescorizzuto.com/post/first-lady-of-porn) immediately pushed back, causing Professor Karlin to issue an apology practically in the same breath, having been discretely reminded that America’s First Lady prefers her apologies in cash.
 Melania and her semi-literate husband have surely never heard of Rousseau, the ‘rights of man,’ or even Dalí.
 They just want to be treated as royalty.
-The watches continue to melt.
+America’s watches continue to melt.

 The ideals of the Enlightenment that inspired the Founders emphasized objectivity, science and rationalism, as opposed to authoritarianism, religion, and superstition.
 The Surrealist Movement that emerged during the 1920’s and 30’s, however, was a pushback against centuries of scientific and political advancements and processes that artists defined as stifling creativity.
 The antidote to rationalism – and by extension the antithesis of the very concept of democracy – had to be irrationality.